ray-project/ray/doc/source/serve/scaling-and-resource-allocation.md

 You may want to specify a deployment's resource requirements to reserve cluster resources like GPUs.
 To assign hardware resources per replica, you can pass resource requirements to
 `ray_actor_options`.
-By default, each replica requires one CPU.
+By default, each replica reserves one CPU.
 To learn about options to pass in, take a look at [Resources with Actors guide](actor-resource-guide).

 For example, to create a deployment where each replica uses a single GPU, you can do the